Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 You can use the [react-jsonschema-form playground](https://rjsf-team.github.io/react-jsonschema-form/) to try out the various combination.

 {{< alert title="Note" color="primary" >}}
-The playground allows you to change the UI components (UISchema section of the playground); however, the Marketplace UI does not use these components.
-As a result, the Marketplace UI may render differently than what is reflected in the playground.
+The playground allows you to change the WebUI components (UISchema section of the playground); however, the Marketplace WebUI does not use these components.
+As a result, the Marketplace WebUI may render differently than what is reflected in the playground.
 For this reason, think of the playground as a validator of your schema using the playground JSONSchema section.
 {{< /alert >}}

 #### Text component